luizpvas/luizpvas.github.io/posts/11_bidirectional_type_checking.md

 To implement the variable case we need to lookup the name in a context.
 So let's tweak our typing functions to take a context as an argument.
-The signature I showed earlier was a simplified version, the real signatures of `synthesize` and `check` are:
+The signature I showed earlier was a simplified version.
+The real signatures of `synthesize` and `check` are:

 ```haskell